 Carpal tunnel syndrome causes pain and discomfort in your hand and wrist and can make simple tasks like getting dressed or opening a door very painful.
-The Hirsh Center in Delray Beach, Florida, and Atlantis, Florida, specializes in rheumatology and musculoskeletal conditions.
+The Hirsh Center in Delray Beach, Florida, specializes in rheumatology and musculoskeletal conditions.
 The medical team members are experts at treating carpal tunnel syndrome so you can enjoy long-term pain relief.
 Through ultrasound technology, custom braces, and regenerative medicine, The Hirsh Center team can accurately diagnose and provide nonsurgical treatment options for carpal tunnel symptoms.

 Your carpal tunnel is about an inch wide and is located on the underside of your wrist.
 Your carpal bones on the bottom and sides plus your carpal ligament on the top, form the carpal tunnel.
 This tiny area provides passage for nine tendons that control the movements of all of your fingers.

 Along with these tendons, your median nerve uses the tunnel to provide feeling in all of your fingers except your pinky.
 With overuse, the synovium tissue inside your carpal tunnel can become inflamed, compressing the median nerve in this tiny space.
 In fact, a single incident rarely causes carpal tunnel syndrome.
 It usually progresses over time and with repetitive motions.

 The symptoms of carpal tunnel syndrome (CTS) often come on gradually and include:

 If you’re experiencing any of these symptoms, it’s a good idea to have one of The Hirsh Center medical team members take a look, as the symptoms can worsen over time if not properly treated.